 Be focused.
-Develop a regular study routine using the pacing chart and the instructor's direction.
-"Attendance" will be taken based upon work output so stay focused and login to the online course regularly.
-Plan to attend class/lab as indicated in the pacing chart.
-Do not hesitate to contact the instructor by e-mail or telephone for assistance.
+Develop a regular study routine using the pacing chart (Milestone Pathway) and the instructor's direction.
+Work habits will be evaluated based upon work output so stay focused.
+Do not hesitate to contact the instructor by email or telephone for assistance.